robw4/xmen/faq.md

   experiment.
 The import time is instead distributed throughout the execution of the program instead of all at start up avoiding unnessercary wait times.
-2. *Use minimal environemnts*: Make sure your python environement is as slim as possible containing only the packages that are neccessary to run your code.
+2. *Use minimal environemnts*: Make sure your experiments environement is as slim as possible containing only the packages that are neccessary to run your code.
 3. *Freeze*: Freezing xmen in a stand alone distribution